 Angela graduated from the University of Miami in 2004 and began working at a busy birthing center in Miami, Florida.
 She loved the freedom women had during birth to do what felt best for them.

 In 2009, Angela moved to Vero Beach, Florida to be close to family.
 Angela is happy to be on the Treasure Coast, enjoying the beautiful nature here, and providing the option of waterbirth, homebirth, and gentle gynecology.
 In 2010, Angela realized her dream of becoming a mother.
 She gave birth to her daughter Violet with a midwife friend from Miami.
 She learned first hand how amazing warm water feels during labor, how important freedom of movement is during labor, and how valuable good labor support is.
 She had her second baby Zoe in 2014.
 She practiced hypnobirthing with Kerry Eble.
 Her daughter Zoe was born at home with a local midwife, Jyl Krentz.
 Zoe weighed 10 lbs-10 oz, with only 2.5 hours in labor.
-Through nursing her own babies, Angela gained valuable lessons in breastfeeding and has logged 57 months of nursing her two girls.
+Through nursing her own babies for 5 years total, Angela gained valuable lessons in breastfeeding.

 Angela likes to take vacation every July to visit the mountains and be in the woods with her family.
-So, if you'd like her face at your birth, use some birth control 9/20-11/20 each year.
 She also likes to take 1 week over Christmas school break to go skiing.
-She will have a backup midwife cover the practice.
 Sustainability is important so she can keep doing this work for many years to come!